-1. The hearing was called at 9:15AM on 05 December 2022 via teleconference.
-2. The applicant, [REDACTED] as represented by [REDACTED] hereinafter referred to as "the landlord", participated in the hearing.
-The respondent, [REDACTED] hereinafter referred to as "the tenant", did not participate in the hearing.
-3. An affidavit of service was provided by the landlord (L#1) confirming that the tenant was served by registered mail on 19 October 2022.
-A review of the associated tracking number confirms that the package was received on 07 November 2022.
-4. The details of the claim were presented as a long standing month-to-month rental agreement operating since November 1990.
-Monthly rent is currently set at \$870.00 and a security deposit in the amount of \$200.00 was collected.
-A copy of the written rental agreement was not provided.
-5. In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
+1. The hearing was called at 11:15AM on 18 January 2023 via teleconference.
+2. The applicant, [REDACTED], as represented by [REDACTED] and hereinafter referred to as "the landlord" participated in the hearing.
+3. The respondent, [REDACTED], did not participate and was not represented at the hearing.
+4. The landlord submitted an affidavit of service (L#1) confirming that she served the tenant by registered mail on 22 December 2022 and proof of service was provided.
+A review of tracking associated with this notice, confirms that this package was picked up on 23 December 2022.
+5. The details of the claim were presented as a month-to-month rental agreement that started March 2016 with the tenant and her mother.
+A copy of a 2019 lease renewal was provided (L#2) and the landlord testified that the tenant's mother is now deceased.
+Monthly rent is tied to income and set at \$466.00.
+A security deposit was not collected.
+6. In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 The standard of proof, in these proceedings, is referred to as the balance of probabilities which means the applicants have to establish that their account of events is more likely than not to have happened.